SYNchroACK/intelmq/docs/proposal.md

 ### Procedure

-**Bot is running:**
+**> Bot is running:**
 * will not perform any action

-**Bot configured with "Continuous" Run Mode and "PID" Process Manager:**
+**> Bot configured with "Continuous" Run Mode and "PID" Process Manager:**
 * intelmqctl will check if there is a PID file
 * if PID file exists, do nothing
 * if PID file does not exist, execute start action on bot and write PID file

-**Bot configured with "Continuous" Run Mode and "Systemd" Process Manager:**
+**> Bot configured with "Continuous" Run Mode and "Systemd" Process Manager:**
 * execute `systemctl start <bot-module>.continuous@<bot_id>.service`

-* if Run mode: scheduled
-  - if Process manager: PID
+**> Bot configured with "Scheduled" Run Mode and "PID" Process Manager:**
 - intelmqctl will check if crontab configuration line for the bot is already on crontab:
 - if crontab configuration line exists, do nothing.
 In the end, write a log message "bot is already scheduled"
 - if crontab configuration line does not exists, add configuration line on crontab such as `<schedule_time> intelmqctl start <bot_id> --schedule-exec # <bot_id>`.
 In the end, write a log message "bot is schedule and will run at this time: `* * * * * `"

-  - if Process manager: systemd
+**> Bot configured with "Scheduled" Run Mode and "Systemd" Process Manager:**
 - intelmqctl will check if crontab configuration line for the bot is already on crontab:
 - if crontab configuration line exists, do nothing.
 In the end, write a log message "bot is already scheduled"
 - if crontab configuration line does not exists, add configuration line on crontab such as `<schedule_time> systemctl start <bot-module>.scheduled@<bot_id>.service # <bot_id>`.
 In the end, write a log message "bot is schedule and will run at this time: `* * * * * `"

 ## intelmqctl stop action